 Use, Temporary.
-Ause established for a fixed period of time, to be discontinued such use upon the expiration of such time, that does not involve the construction or alteration of any permanent structure.
+Ause established for a fixed period of time, to be discontinued such use to be discontinued upon the expiration of such time, that does not involve the construction or alteration of any permanent structure.

-Utilities, Above Ground Accessory

 Structures (On-Site).
-Above Ground Accessory

-Structures for Utilities include appurtenances and components for infrastructure: natural gas, water, sewer, stormwater, electricity, telephone (excluding wireless communications), cable television, fiber optic, and others.
+Above Ground Accessory Structures (On-Site).
+Above Ground Accessory Structures for Utilities include appurtenances and components for infrastructure: natural gas, water, sewer, stormwater, electricity, telephone (excluding wireless communications), cable television, fiber optic, and others.
 Utilities on-site refers specifically to above ground or underground utility structures, such as backflow preventers, pedestals for cable wire access, or other access points for infrastructure.